Best Forex Brokers in Malaysia 2026

 Taxes on Forex Trading Profits in Malaysia

-Forex trading profits are taxable in Malaysia, but the rules carry some nuance.
+The tax treatment of forex trading depends on whether the activity is regarded as income or capital in nature.
+Traders should seek advice from a qualified Malaysian tax professional.
 Traders are generally exempt from capital gains tax.
 Income from forex trading is subject to personal income tax once it crosses the relevant threshold.
 Whether your trading income is treated as ‘other income’ or ‘business income’ depends on how frequently and consistently you trade.
 If the Inland Revenue Board (LHDN) determines trading is your primary income activity, it may be classified as business income with different tax treatment and loss carry-forward rules.

 Residents who spend 182 days or more in Malaysia per calendar year are taxed under the tiered system below.
 Non-residents are taxed at a flat rate of 30%.
-Tax rules in Malaysia are nuanced and a qualified Malaysian tax advisor is the safest resource if you trade actively.
+Malaysia’s tax treatment depends on individual circumstances and trading activity.
+A qualified Malaysian tax advisor is the best source of professional guidance if you trade actively.

 Malaysia Income Tax Brackets